usenode/on.js/README.md

 ## Using on.js ##

 on.js is designed to allow objects to publish events that can be subscribed to by one or more interested parties.
-The recommend way to publish an event is to use `on.create` within an object's prototype function:
+The recommend way to publish an event is to use `on` within an object's prototype function:

     var Safe = function () {
-        this.onOpen = on.create(this);
+        this.onOpen = on(this);
     };

 Users of your objects can subscribe to events as follows: